This post may contain affiliate links. Please read my affiliate policy for more information.

 You can sign up for Identity Guard today (aff link) and get a 30-day free trial to test it out and see if it’s something that would make your life easier.

 Here’s why I love Identity Guard.
-It monitors:

 - Social Security Number – Identity Guard monitors my social security number on my credit report and the Internet’s “black market.”
 It alerts me to any reported personal and financial information changes.
 This is the biggest plus because thieves use your social security number to open, close or alter accounts.